jebarsoba/coding-dojo/hackerrank/morse-code-decoder.md

 *(Note: The first line in Sample input 'n' corresponds to the number of test cases followed 'n' inputs)*

-# Output for the Sample Output
+# Output for the Sample Input
 ```
 WHAT
 HATH